SajidK25/AssignmentWedev/README.md

 <b>Run in Docker :</b>

-<p> Just run following command in terminal from project root directory and use above endpoints accodingly.
-You must have installed Doceker and Docker-compose in your system </p>
+<p> Just run following command into a terminal from project root directory and use above endpoints accodingly.
+You must have installed Docker and Docker-compose in your system </p>

         docker-compose up -d